Meet the Team

 Chris is a musician, event planner, and marketing mind with a talent for spotting the big picture long before anyone else sees it.

 As DJ Pyrite, he spent over a decade booking and performing alongside nationally touring artists, releasing his own music, and playing major festivals.
-Along the way, he sold out shows, helped venues set sales records, built promotional teams, and had a knack for knowing which artists were about to break through.
+Along the way, he sold out shows, helped venues set sales records, built promotional teams, and developed a sharp instinct for what resonates with people—and why.

-When he’s not working, you’ll find him with his dog, Sugar Magnolia, obsessing over sneakers, catching up on One Piece, cheering for the Washington Commanders, or lamenting the state of Hokie football.
+When he’s not working, you’ll find him with our dog, Sugar Magnolia, obsessing over sneakers, catching up on One Piece, cheering for the Washington Commanders, or lamenting the state of Hokie football.

 Gray Matters Means…